rkaunismaa/LangChain-Playground/README.md

 *** mamba activate langchain3 ***

+## Saturday, May 4, 2024

+Exploring the function calling abilities of [NousResearch/Hermes-2-Pro-Llama-3-8B](https://huggingface.co/NousResearch/Hermes-2-Pro-Llama-3-8B)

+35) mamba install conda-forge::bitsandbytes

+Dammit!
+Again, after running the conda install of bitsandbytes and then importing, we get the message ...

+        Could not find the bitsandbytes CUDA binary at PosixPath('/home/rob/miniforge3/envs/langchain3/lib/python3.11/site-packages/bitsandbytes/libbitsandbytes_cuda118.so')
+        The installed version of bitsandbytes was compiled without GPU support.
+8-bit optimizers, 8-bit multiplication, and GPU quantization are unavailable.

+36) mamba remove bitsandbytes
+37) pip install bitsandbytes

+Yup!
+That message no longer appears upon import of bitsandbytes.

+Wow!
+Reading from [NousResearch/Hermes-2-Pro-Llama-3-8B](https://huggingface.co/NousResearch/Hermes-2-Pro-Llama-3-8B) reveals ...

+        When quantized versions of the model are released, I recommend using LM Studio for chatting with Hermes 2 Pro.
+It does not support function calling - for that use our github repo.
+It is a GUI application that utilizes GGUF models with a llama.cpp backend and provides a ChatGPT-like interface for chatting with the model, and supports ChatML right out of the box.

+So to play with function calling, I cannot use LMStudio! ...
+I did not know that! ...
+Good to know, so will play with function calling in jupyter notebooks loading Hermes using HuggingFace transformers.

+* Function_Calling/Hermes-2-Pro-Llama-3-8B.ipynb

 ## Friday, May 3, 2024

 More Sam Witteveen goodness ...
 [Adding RAG to LangGraph Agents](https://www.youtube.com/watch?v=WyIWaopiUEo)